SpoonLabs/astor/README.md

 The class to run it is:
 fr.inria.main.evolution.MainjGenProg

-This implementations applies the GenProg's operators over 1) statements in a code block, 2) conditions in if and boucle .
+This implementations applies the GenProg's operators over 1) statements in a code block, 2) conditions in if and boucle.
 After the execution, Astor writes in the output folder (property 'workingDirectory'in the mentioned file), a folder with all the variants that fulfill the goals i.e., repair the bugs.
 Each variant folder contains the files that Astor have analyzed (and eventually modified).
 Additionally, it contains a file called 'Patch.xml' that summarized all changes done in the variant.

-** Mutation Repair **
-To generate mutants, execute:

-    fr.inria.main.mutation.Main  (old MuTestingMutantGeneratorTest)

-To verify rates of killed/alived mutants execute MuTestExecutorTest.java

 Contacts